Polls

 Raw data

-I started collecting these data in June 2011.
+I started collecting this data in June 2011.
 I do not know of any comprehensive source for poll data before June 2011.

-There are three pollsters in Dutch politics: Ipsos Politieke Barometer, Peil.nl, and I&O Research.
-Sometimes NIPO/Kantar also releases polls, but they do not believe in reliable timing.
+There are three pollsters in Dutch politics: Verian, Peil.nl, and I&O Research.
+Formerly, Ipsos also released polls.

-Here’s the raw JSON data; below are some nice tables.
+Here’s the raw JSON data; below are some nice graphs and tables.

 Peil.nl